‘Patrick Melrose’ Season 1, Episode 4 Recap – “Mother’s Milk”

 It might not be easy to watch one man self-destruct, but it’s impossible to look away.
 Patrick Melrose Episode 4, “Mother’s Milk”, remains masterful storytelling and the very best thing currently on television.

 Robert is, for all intents and purposes, Patrick himself.
-“Mother’s Milk” highlights all the similarities between them; their propensity for solitude, humourlessness, and roaming the expansive grounds.
-And, it must be said, the confusion and resentment they feel towards their fathers.
+“Mother’s Milk” highlights all the similarities between them: their propensity for solitude, humourlessness, and roaming the expansive grounds.
+It must be said that they feel confusion and resentment towards their fathers.
 Patrick occupies the same window as his monstrous father did, peering out at the boundless sun-drenched privilege.
 “I loathe the poison, dripping down from generation to generation, and I’d rather die than inflict the same thing on our children,” he says at one point.
 And yet here we are.

-It’s a difficult thing, to watch a man self-destruct.
-Although only partially autobiographical, the adaptation of St Aubyn’s novels ring with so much truth that it’s hard to not feel as though you’re there, in the South of France, in the cloudy glass or withering cigarette that Patrick self-medicates with.
+It’s a difficult thing to watch a man self-destruct.
+Although only partially autobiographical, the adaptation of St Aubyn’s novels rings with so much truth that it’s hard not to feel as though you’re there, in the South of France, in the cloudy glass or withering cigarette that Patrick self-medicates with.
 You swallow the same poisons.
-Patrick Melrose Episode 4 might be the most toxic with them.
+Season 1, Episode 4 might be the most toxic with them.
 The mother’s milk is sour.